aehrm/hybrid_textnorm/README.md

 ## Performance

-Scores on a test set of the pre-transliterated [DTA-EC parallel corpus](https://kaskade.dwds.de/~moocow/software/dtaec).
+Scores on a test set of the pre-transliterated [DTA Eval Corpus](https://kaskade.dwds.de/~moocow/software/dtaec).
 Contains 16 documents, ~36k sentences, ~701k tokens.
 Approximately 3.833% of tokens are out-of-vocabulary
 (i.e. not seen in the training set).